jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 }
 ```

-Our rides_non_compatible.avsc file will containt:
+Our rides_non_compatible.avsc file will contain:

 ```avro
 {